 It's commonly thought on the right that Obama, who said he would "fundamentally transform America", is a socialist.
 As for Obama, his upbringing, with Marxist parents, a communist mentor, a black liberation theology pastor, and association with Marxist radicals in college, led to a community organizing career, candidacy for office in the socialist New Party, and now, as president, the creation of numerous Marxist "czars" in his administration.
 As for the Democratic Party, it is seen by the right as the Trojan Horse of Marxism.
 The right would paraphrase Homer's Iliad, "Beware of Democrats bearing gifts."
 Entitlements come at the cost of liberty and prosperity.
 Moreover, there are at least 80 Democrats in the House of Representatives who are members of the Progressive Congressional Caucus, an organization founded by the Democratic Socialists of America, which is a branch of the Socialists International.
 But the Democrats' ability to enact a socialist program, that is, nationalize major industries, at the least, is limited by resistance from conservatives.

 This process of intruding the state into every aspect of life is typical of fascism.
 In the case of America's progressives, it's a way station on the road to socialism.
-And it's apparent that the process of creating a suitable climate to enact growing totalitarian control has been accelerating ever since the left assumed considerable influence over education, academia, the entertainment industry, mass media, unions, and now, with the Obama administration, the federal government.
+And it's apparent that the process of creating a suitable climate to enact growing totalitarian control has been accelerating ever since the left assumed considerable controlover institutions that influence society, that is, education, academia, the entertainment industry, mass media, unions, and now, with the Obama administration, the federal government.

 The right is growing increasingly alarmed over the rise of fascism in America, although they usually refer to it as socialism.
 The backlash is growing, as demonstrated in the 2010 congressional elections, where the Democrats were trounced in districts that were not overwhelmingly liberal.
 If the left is to succeed, they may believe that it will take a crisis that will enable them to seize power in the name of saving the nation.
 That's how the Nazis achieved a one party dictatorship.